kirsle/encrypt-note/Decrypting.md

 | *.gpg         | Each note individually encrypted in GPG/PGP format  |
 | Decrypting.md | This document!                                      |

+The notes are encrypted redundantly in different formats.
+If you can get the .7z file open, you have the full set of notes and you can forget about the .gpg files.
+If you can't get at these files using any of the methods written below, ask your closest computer geek friend to help you out.

 # Requirements

 The following software will be helpful to open these files.